Wednesday, July 31, 2024

 decoration, like something you might expect in New Orleans;

-left, a view down the main shopping street.
+right, a view down the main shopping street.
 It was surprising how

 many shops there were, given the proximity to the town of